andrew-tam-000/testing/README.md

 # Getting Started

-In order to run and setup this project, please run the following:
+In order to run and build this project, please execute the following commands:

     * npm install
+    * npm run build
-    * npm start
+    * npm run production-server

 # Server-Side Integration